Mirmiran

-Mirmiran (Mirmiran) the military title of the Ottoman Pasha, similar to the title of Beylerbey, the ruler of Eyalet.
-Initially, the title was assigned to two pashas: the ruler of Kyustendil—Mirmiran Rumelia; to the ruler of Erzurum—Mirmiran of Anatolia; however, then the number of title holders increased to 20.
-The "mir-mir-an" itself means "commandant over commandants".
+Mirmiran (Mirmiran) was the military title of the Ottoman Pasha, similar to the title of Beylerbey, the ruler of the Eyalet.
+Initially, the title was assigned to two pashas: the ruler of Kyustendil (the Mirmiran of Rumelia) and the ruler of Erzurum (the Mirmiran of Anatolia).
+However, then the number of title holders increased to 20.
+The phrase "mir-mir-an" itself means "commandant over commandants".